cback agents

 Portal

-The cback portal is a optional agent, aimed at operators that wish to programatically interact with cback, in
+The cback portal is an optional agent, aimed at operators that wish to programmatically interact with cback.
+In

 effect, it provides a http/s REST interface webserver that can be used for the manipulation, creation and deletion